The Blue-Eyed Satanist

 Jack’s face grew stark with disappointment.
 Addicted to power — Satan’s or God’s, it didn’t matter whose, as long as he had it, and had more of it than anyone else — Jack longed to defeat Satan by his own strength.
 Though vastly deflated — the reality of Jesus Christ’s preeminence now clearer to him — and surrounded by a loving, accepting familial crowd, he managed to eat and enjoy.

-Much later, and at long last, Jack willed to renounce his vast satanic and occult power, and became an ardent Christian, counting us his close friends and confidantes.
+Much later, and at long last, Jack willed to renounce his vast satanic, New Age and occult power, and became an ardent Christian, counting us his close friends and confidantes.
 Still, to his death, he battled unrelenting and vicious attacks by evil, and fought almost overwhelming temptations to retake satanic power.
 We believe he held out, to the end.
 We remember our dear friend, Jack, with warm smiles and much love.
 RIP.

 SO, WHY ARE WE SEDUCED?